Followers

 Outflanked and Outgunned

-The British soon descended on the area and quickly took control of Mount Defiance, where they hauled up a battery that commanded Ticonderoga.
-Plunging fire would soon shatter the defenses and blast the defenders with impunity.
-At a council of war, St. Clair decided to evacuate the post and save the army for another day.
-A wise but controversial decision.
+The British soon moved into the area and quickly seized control of Mount Defiance, where they installed a battery that commanded Ticonderoga.
+Concerted fire would soon break through the defenses and damage the defenders with ease.
+During a war council, St. Clair chose to evacuate the post and preserve the army for another day.
+A wise but debated decision.

 British guns on Mount Defiance would dominate the area